 A time of Seeking to Restore the Assurance of Being Sanctified Through and Through

 So I pled with the Lord that if there was anything else I had yet to surrender, show me.
 If not, I was ready to put my faith in him that the work was (again) done in my heart.
 Sensing nothing but peace and surrender, I prayed in full consecration to the Lord on the 4th day.
-I placed my trust in Christ to be “Not our own righteousness, but Christ within/ Living and reigning and saving from sin.”
+I placed my trust in Christ to be my "righteousness, sanctification, and redemption."
+(1 Cor 1:29-31)